mykola-zalizniak/BotBrowser/docker/virginaustralia_docker/README.md

-# ✈️ Virginia Australia Capture with Docker
+# ✈️ Virgin Australia Capture with Docker

 For Academic and Authorized Testing Environments.
 See the project [Legal Disclaimer](../../DISCLAIMER.md) and [Responsible Use Guidelines](../../RESPONSIBLE_USE.md) for usage boundaries.